tguimmaraess/testInput/README.md

 # testInput

 Inputs don't work with v-model.
-THe only input that works with v-model is the regular ion-input
+The only input that works with v-model is the regular ion-input.
+NO errors, just empty results.

 Everything else is OK.